JudeWillmer/Windows-Server-2022-Lab/README.md

 Throughout this project, I configured **Active Directory**, managed **Users and Groups**, applied **Group Policy (GPO)**, created **Shared Folders**, joined **Windows 10 clients** to the **Domain**, and worked through common **Troubleshooting** scenarios.

-This project gave me hands-on experience with **Windows Server 2022 administration** while documenting each task as I completed it.

 ---

 ## Technologies